 History of PAHSA

 In 1960, the Presbyterian Church, U.S. (PCUS) called together leaders from among the senior residential communities owned by or affiliated with the denomination to form The Association of Homes for Senior Citizens.
-Soon after, the United Presbyterian Church in the U.S.A (UPCUSA) formed an equivalent association of its senior communities.
-In 1966, both organizations adopted the name The Presbyterian Association of Homes for the Aging: PAHA-PCUS and PAHA-UPCUSA, respectively.
+In 1974, the United Presbyterian Church in the U.S.A (UPCUSA) formed an equivalent association of its senior communities.
+Both organizations adopted the name The Presbyterian Association of Homes for the Aging: PAHA-PCUS and PAHA-UPCUSA, respectively.

 When the two Presbyterian denominations merged in 1983 to become the Presbyterian Church (U.S.A), the two associations also elected to unite and become The Presbyterian Association of Homes for the Aging (PAHA).
 Frank McElroy, President and CEO of Presbyterian Homes of Georgia, was elected as PAHA’s first president.
 The association related directly to the PCUSA through the Office on Aging.

 The unified association held two business meetings annually, one in the spring, hosted by one if its members, and a second in the fall during the annual meeting of the American Association of Homes for the Aging (now LeadingAge).

 During the 1990s, PAHA changed its name to the Presbyterian Association of Homes & Services for the Aging (PAHSA), recognizing the changing service delivery models for older adults.
 The website, pahsa.org was launched, including the community location directory.
 The association continued to gather twice annually for the Spring Conference and Fall Gathering, but confined official business to the annual meeting held during the Spring Conference.